 One of the earliest developments of hydroelectricity in the region was in 1886 when the St. Catharines Electric Light and Power Company formed and began producing electricity using a small generating station at Lock 5 of the Second Welland Canal.
-This produced electricity for 15 streetlights along St. Paul Street, and later powered the streetcar system.
-Additional generators were set up at the Canada Hair Cloth Factory using water from the canal to produce power for the factory as well as some surrounding homes.
-Moreover, a power plant was established below Lock 3 on the second canal and by 1897, Cooke & Sons had set up a steam-powered generator.

-In Niagara-on-the-Lake, the Municipal Waterworks Plant, built in 1891, was a steam plant that provided electricity for its residents before the hydro revolution.
-The first lights were installed in 1893: the 700-volt Heisler system was one of the first incandescent light systems in the world.
-The pump house, also built in 1891 and located on Ricardo Street at the mouth of the Niagara River, served the community until 1983, supplying water for the town from the Niagara River.
-Not only did the station supply water, but the steam-powered pumps also supplied electricity to some of the neighbourhoods.
+This produced electricity for 15 streetlights along St. Paul Street, and later powered the streetcar system.23 Additional generators were set up at the Canada Hair Cloth Factory using water from the canal to produce power for the factory as well as some surrounding homes.
+Moreover, a power plant was established below Lock 3 on the second canal and by 1897, Cooke & Sons had set up a steam-powered generator.24 for its residents before the hydro revolution.25 The first lights were installed in 1893: the 700-volt Heisler system was one of the first incandescent light systems in the world.
+The pump house, also built in 1891 and located on Ricardo Street at the mouth of the Niagara River, served the community until 1983, supplying water for the town from the Niagara River.26 Not only did the station supply water, but the steam-powered pumps also supplied electricity to some of the neighbourhoods.